MarcialRosales/java-pcf-workshops/README.md

   `cf marketplace -s p-mysql `  Check out the service details like available plans

-  `cf create-service ...`   Create a service instance
+  `cf create-service ...`   Create a service instance with the name `flight-repository`

   `cf service ...`  Check out the service instance.
 Is it ready to use?

 6. Push the application using the manifest.
-See the manifest and observe we have declare a service:
+See the manifest and observe we have declared a service:
   ```
   applications:
   - name: flight-availability